If I was to pitch Tech Buzz in two words, it is “efficient education”.

 Two insights made me start Tech Buzz:

-High quality, end-to-end, self serve learning is all you need, to achieve what you want to achieve in life, but it is hard to come by.
+High quality, end-to-end, self serve learning is all you need, to achieve what you want to achieve in life.
+Yet it is hard to come by.

 Learning how to do something is very powerful.
 It opens new doors, enables you to achieve things you could not do before.
 It puts you at equals with others who have more resources.
 People don’t reach their full capacity in underdeveloped parts of the world only because they have lack of resources to get the insights and learnings they need.